llvm/llvm-project/clang/docs/UsersManual.rst

 is imported, the linker will generate fixup code for reading or writing to the variable.

+When multiple toc-data options are used, the last option used has the affect.
+For example: -mno-tocdata=g5,g1 -mtocdata=g1,g2 -mno-tocdata=g2 -mtocdata=g3,g4
+results in -mtocdata=g1,g3,g4

 Any internal linkage variables specified to any TOC data options will be ignored.

 **Options:**